 How to convey that fleeting moment when a wave crashes on the shore, its drama, energy and movement?
 Learn the secrets to capturing this dramatic moment in oils.

-You can watch the Friday session live or later.
-We record it so you can revisit to refresh your memory and watch on demand as many times as you like, for up to a month along with the instructional videos we send you.
+You can watch the teaching session live or later.
+We record it so you can revisit to refresh your memory and watch on demand as many times as you like, for up to six months along with the instructional videos we send you.

 You will need to gather your own materials for the course and have access to the internet.
 You will receive a handbook on setting up ready for the course covering equipment and materials.

-On the first Friday, in your own time follow our beautiful Sea Meets Land instructional videos.
+A week before the live session, in your own time follow our beautiful instructional videos.
 Learn how to work with gouache to make annotations on colour and weather.
 You will gain confidence in using a limited palette and work with a palette knife to capture drama and movement.
-Work over the weekend and/or during the week ready to join Gary live the following Friday, for three hours of translating sketches and colour notes into a finished oil painting.
+Work over the weekend and/or during the week ready to join Gary live for three hours of translating sketches and colour notes into a finished oil painting.
 You can then use these skills to respond to whatever landscape inspires you, not just the coast.

 Teaching will be through both pre-recorded video demonstrations that transport you to our studio here in St Ives as well as a live tutored session.
 Gary works on his own piece during this so students can observe the process of development.